Tree dispute helps Green Party gains

 Tree dispute strengthens Green Party in Sheffield

-Voters angry at Sheffield City Council's controversial tree-felling programme have helped the Green Party gain seats in the elections.
+Voters angry at Sheffield City Council's controversial tree-felling programme appear to have have helped the Green Party gain seats.

-Labour have been left in a weakened position after losing four seats - two to the Greens and two to the Lib Dems.
+Labour has been left in a weakened position after losing four seats - two to the Greens and two to the Lib Dems.

-In Netheredge, where trees are earmarked for felling, the Green Party candidate Alison Teal held on to her seat beating Labour by 1,300 votes.
+In Netheredge, where trees are earmarked for felling, the Green Party candidate Alison Teal held on to her seat, beating Labour by 1,300 votes.

 Labour leader Julie Dore accepted the tree-felling had been unpopular.